Patrons of the event

 As Executive Chef at the Art Gallery of Ontario Renee leads a dedicated culinary team of more 60 people strong producing an exciting culinary program; together the culinary team collaborate to create menus inspired by the seasons, art and global culture which surround them in the heart of the city.

-Jonathan Bouchard is the director of the show “Not two mornings of ICI Radio-Canada Première” in Toronto.
+Jonathan is the producer of Y a pas deux matins pareils of ICI Radio-Canada Première, in Toronto.

-Jonathan has also collaborated on episodes of the TV show Sel et diesel, broadcasted on Unis TV.
+Jonathan has also contribued to episodes of Sel et diesel, presented on Unis TV.

 Editor and publisher – Kostuch Media